 - 1. Academic honesty.
-This course will follow the school policy for academic honesty, which will be discussed in class.
-Ask if you have questions about your relationship to outside sources. - 2.
+This course will follow the school policy for academic honesty, as discussed in class.
+Ask if you have questions about your relationship to outside sources.
+You may not use any AI for this class, including Grammarly. - 2.
+Submission of work.
+New this year: You'll start your paper in a Google Doc and use the same Google Doc throughout.
+At the end, you'll make me an editor and submit the link to Jupiter (we will practice doing this).
+You won't edit your document after you have turned it in, and this process will give me the draft work as well. - 3.
 Late work.
 Late homework is accepted for half credit; late papers lose one letter grade per day late, bottoming out at 50%.
-Fill out a late work slip to receive any credit for late work.
+Fill out a late work slip (or put the information in the "note to teacher" field on Jupiter when you hand it in electronically) to receive any credit for late work.
 Ask for an extension at least 36 hours in advance if you see trouble coming.
 IEP-type accommodations apply to work completed in class only, e.g., in-class writings or tests.
-Tips for success:

-- 1. Class is much more interesting when you have done the reading.
+I enforce the late policy but happily grant extensions when warranted (and the first one for any reason). - 1.
+Class is much more interesting when you have done the reading.
 If you fall behind, do the current assignment and then reach back to pick up what you have missed.
-If you read ahead, be sure to go over your annotations before class so that you are clear about what material is in the current reading. - 2.
+Reading ahead is a good solution to scheduling crunches; just be sure to go over your annotations before class so that you are clear about what material is in the current assignment. - 2.
 The revolution will not be televised. - a.
 Come to class whenever you can; when you miss, get assignments from friends, the website, and the teacher. - b.
 Take notes.
 Students sometimes think that book annotation is enough.
 It is not.
 Keep a daily record of class in your notebook. - c.
 Annotate your books.
 We'll review how to do it, but most students develop their individual styles. - d.
 Frequent office hours.
 You will not be fully successful in this class unless you come to office hours with drafts, ideas, and questions.

 The Hot Seat:

-For major papers, you need to bring your best drafts to me to be graded/marked in real time.
+For major writings, you will bring your best drafts to me to be graded/marked in real time.
 The purpose of the exercise is to help you really read your draft, understand the process of your reader, and engage in a mature way about your ideas.

 A paper that comes to a Hot Seat with five or more instances of the "Unlucky 13" errors will be returned to you for polishing before we meet again.
-In the AP class, you don't want my comments to be about your commas but about the effectiveness of your expression and the quality of your ideas.
+In the AP class, you don't want my comments to be too much about your commas but more about the effectiveness of your expression and the quality of your ideas.

 A final word: